SEO – Search. Engine. Optimization.

-The content you publish has to be relevant to your industry and valuable to your users.
+The content you publish has to be relevant to your industry and valuable to your users – it needs to meet a searcher’s intent.
 Plus, it needs to be better, and more useful, than what is already indexed in the SERPs to come out on top.

-There is a lot that needs to happen for content to be successful.
+There is a lot that needs to happen for content to be successful and meeting SEO best practices can help.
 But, if you’re not publishing any, you won’t even have the chance for it to be listed.

-Another important aspect of content SEO is engagement.
+Another important aspect of optimizing your content is optimizing for engagement.
 Once users actually get to your content, you want to make sure they read it.

 Granted, users on the web don’t usually read every word – they tend to skim information quickly.
 They may take a moment to read specific sections they find particularly relevant.
 However, on average, users are not going to spend a ton of time reading every word of your content.

-So, make it easy for them to skim and even easier for them to read with headings and spacing.
+So, follow some SEO best practices and make your content easy for them to skim and even easier for them to read with headings and spacing.

 Headings and subheadings help organize your content and break it up for easier skimming, which improves overall readability.